lowderchris/FRoDO/README.md

 ## Goal

-The goal of this project is the consolidation of various routines I've developed into a single coherent algorithm for public use and development.
-With that in mind, there are a few specific goals:
+The FRoDO code has a few specific goals in mind:
 - Automated and consistent detection of magnetic flux rope structures
 - Operation independent of dataset, such that the end user only needs to provide datacubes of magnetic field components and associated grids
 - Tracking of detected flux ropes in time, outputting locations and associated statistics